Tech-at-DU/Moviefy/P07-Configure-Request/content.md

 1. Get to know the current state of the project
 1. Model the response
 1. Work with Swift API Client
 1. Handle network errors
-1. Create HTTP methods and routes**
+1. Create HTTP methods and routes
 1. **Configure the request**
 1. Implement Encoder
 1. Handle the response
 1. Make the call
 1. Display the data
+1. Additional Starter Challenge
+1. Preparing for Authentication
+1. Updating Routes and Models for Authentication
+1. Build out Authorization Flow
+1. Final Touches

 # Configure Request